California State Route 41: Future

+In August 2026, Caltrans broke ground on a $77.2 million project to upgrade 7.1 mi of SR 41 to a four-lane expressway, from Excelsior Avenue in Kings County to Elkhorn Avenue in Fresno County.
+The project is scheduled to be complete in Fall 2028.

 The Kings County Association of Governments has plans to improve the state highways within the county.
 Developers are interested in building distribution warehouses in Kings County because of its strategic location midway between the Los Angeles and San Francisco Bay areas, but they are currently turned off by the lack of freeway access.
 For SR 41, the plan is to upgrade it so the highway is a continuous freeway from I-5 north to Fresno County.
 However, Kings County voters have shown little interest in passing any transportation taxes to fund these projects.